gamusdev/servlet-reactive-performance-test/README.md

 On other hand, web servers that implement a reactive core has few threads.
 When these threads execute this calls to external systems, the threads are released and can manage other requests.

-The purpose of this project is to test this, with a small reactive application VS the same application written with Servlets.
+The purpose of this project is to test this concept, with a simple and small reactive application VS the same application written with Servlets.

 This project will have:
 1) A WebFlux application and a Servlet application.